 Instructor: Beliaev Communications for Engineering Leaders: Read Less [-] ENGIN 296MA Master of Engineering Capstone Project 1 - 12 Units Terms offered: Fall 2019, Fall 2018, Fall 2017 This course is the first of a sequence of two capstone project courses for candidates of the Masters of Engineering degree.
 Students engage in professionally oriented independent or group research or study under the supervision of a research advisor.
 The research and study synthesizes the technical, environmental, economic, and social issues involved in the design and operation of complex engineering devices, systems, and organization.
 Master of Engineering Capstone Project: Read More [+] Rules & Requirements Prerequisites: Acceptance into the Master of Engineering program Repeat rules: Course may be repeated for credit without restriction.
 Students may enroll in multiple sections of this course within the same semester.
-Hours & Format Fall and/or spring: 15 weeks - 1-12 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
+Hours & Format Fall and/or spring: 15 weeks - 1-12 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.
+This is part one of a year long series course.
+A provisional grade of IP (in progress) will be applied and later replaced with the final grade after completing part two of the series.
 Master of Engineering Capstone Project: Read Less [-] ENGIN 296MB Master of Engineering Capstone Project 1 - 5 Units Terms offered: Spring 2019, Spring 2018, Spring 2017 This course is the second of a sequence of two capstone project courses for candidates of the Masters of Engineering degree.
 Students engage in professionally oriented independent or group research or study under the supervision of a research advisor.
 The research and study synthesizes the technical, environmental, economic, and social issues involved in the design and operation of complex engineering devices, systems, and organizations.
-Master of Engineering Capstone Project: Read More [+] Rules & Requirements Prerequisites: 296MA Hours & Format Fall and/or spring: 15 weeks - 1-5 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
-Master of Engineering Capstone Project: Read Less [-] ENGIN 298 Fung Institute Engineering Leadership Speaker Series 1 Unit Terms offered: Fall 2019 This lecture series serves as an inspirational supplement to Master of Engineering graduate curriculum in leadership and innovation.
-The course features insightful conversations with high-level industry speakers who share their experience with engineering leadership and innovation.
-Speakers draw from Silicon Valley leadership, Fung Institute capstone project partners and advisory board, MEng Alumni featured in Forbes 30 under 30 and Inc's Top 50 Young Entrepreneur's to watch.
-Fung Institute Engineering Leadership Speaker Series: Read More [+] Rules & Requirements Prerequisites: Enrollment in the Master of Engineering program Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of colloquium per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Fung Institute Engineering Leadership Speaker Series: Read Less [-] ENGIN 298A Group Studies or Seminars 1 - 6 Units Terms offered: Fall 2015, Fall 2014, Fall 2013 Advanced group studies or seminars in subjects which are interdisciplinary in the various fields of engineering or other sciences associated with engineering problems.
-Topics which form the basis of seminars will be announced at the beginning of each semester.
-Group Studies or Seminars: Read More [+] ules 8 Descripements Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 1-6 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.
+Master of Engineering Capstone Project: Read More [+] Rules & Requirements Prerequisites: ENGIN 296MA Hours & Format Fall and/or spring: 15 weeks - 1-5 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
+Master of Engineering Capstone Project: Read Less [-] ENGIN 296MS Capstone Project Course 2 Units Terms offered: Not yet offered This course is a Capstone Project class for candidates of the Master of Advanced Study in Engineering (MAS-E) degree.
+Students engage in a professionally-oriented independent research or study, under the supervision of a research advisor, with the goal of synthesizing the technical, environmental, economic, and social issues involved in the design and operation of complex engineering devices, systems, and organizations.
+Students will develop and demonstrate these synthesis skills through their engagement in a capstone project.
+Capstone Project Course: Read More [+] Objectives & Outcomes Course Objectives: To engage students in a professionally-oriented independent research or study to integrate the technical dimensions of the Master of Advanced Study in Engineering.
+Rules & Requirements Prerequisites: Acceptance into the Master of Advanced Study in Engineering (MAS-E) program Hours & Format Fall and/or spring: 10 weeks - 2.6 hours of lecture and 1 hour of discussion per week Summer: 10 weeks - 2.6 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.